KaiTech Plumbing and Heating Ltd.

 • Water is a better conductor of heat than air, which in turn heats up areas faster.

-Heat Transfer Plates For Hydronic In-Floor Heating
+The Role of Heat Transfer Plates in Hydronic Heating Systems

 For most radiant heating installations that are not encased in concrete, heat transfer plates are necessary.
 The high efficiency of radiant systems only occurs due to the low required water temperatures to satisfy the heating load, therefore the lower the required water temperature to heat your home the more efficient the system becomes.